Call Now

 Clients I work with: Adult individuals and Couples.

-Issues I work with: Relationship patterns, communication, emotional intimacy, ADHD, sexual concerns, premarital/pre-commitment concerns, attachment styles, emotion regulation, trust, life transitions, grief and loss, trauma, identity, self-worth, family of origin/issues from childhood, intergenerational patterns, anxiety, depression, military life, and first responders.
+Issues I work with: Relationship patterns, communication, emotional intimacy, ADHD, sexual issues, premarital/pre-commitment concerns, attachment style, working mothers, emotion regulation, trust, life transitions, grief and loss, trauma, identity, self-worth, family of origin/issues from childhood, intergenerational patterns, anxiety, depression, military life, and first responders.

 We all carry an inner story — one that’s shaped by the people we’ve loved, the losses we’ve endured, and the experiences that have left their mark on us.
 You are not just who you are today, but also the sum of what you’ve lived through.
 For every moment of joy, there have likely been moments of heartache, disappointment, or loneliness.
 No one gets through life untouched.

-Over time, these experiences form an inner map that quietly guides how you move through the world — what feels safe, what feels possible, and how close you allow yourself to be to others.
+Over time, these experiences form an inner map that quietly guides how you move through the world — what feels safe, what feels possible, and how close you allow others to get.
 This map also influences what you believe about yourself: whether you’re worthy of love, how much space you’re allowed to take up, and what parts of you are welcome.
-When life feels heavy or confusing, it’s often because certain parts of that map were drawn in pain — places that still need tending to, or patterns that once protected you but now keep you feeling stuck, anxious, or disconnected.
+When life feels heavy or confusing, it’s often because certain parts of that map were drawn in pain — places that still need tending to.

 Many of us learn to cope in ways that make perfect sense given what we’ve been through.
 Maybe you’ve learned to stay strong and self-sufficient, to care for everyone else first, to keep busy, or to hold your feelings close to the chest.
 These strategies helped you survive, but they can also create distance from yourself and the people you love.
 Over time, you might notice that you’re exhausted from holding it all together, or that the same old patterns seem to play out again and again — even when you long for something different.